Using the ferry in Japan

 Is the serenity of distant prefectures beckoning you away from your caffeine-fueled urban hyper-lifestyle?
 Want a relaxing vacation without squandering too many hard-earned yen?
 Consider letting yourself in on one of Japan's biggest travel secrets - the nation's convenient and inexpensive ferry system.

 Japan's ferry system is extensive, connecting Japan's four main islands: Honshu, Kyushu, Shikoku, Hokkaido - and going even as far as Okinawa.
-There is an international option too with a ferry service plying Pusan and Fukuoka (for those looking to renew their visas or shop cheaply).
-There is also a connection with Taiwan via Osaka and Okinawa, but this is now longer operational.
+There is an international option too with a ferry service plying Pusan (Busan) and Fukuoka (for those looking to renew their visas or shop cheaply).
+There was also a connection with Taiwan via Osaka and Okinawa, but this is now longer operational.

 The ferry brings close places even closer (like connecting eastern Kyushu with western Shikoku in a short puddle-hop) and can make longer trips both more interesting and relaxing than by plane.
 If time is your concern, then the ferry's not going to be as quick as an airplane, but - with better flotation than a car - is definitely better designed for island-hopping, and much cheaper than an airplane.